Tuesday, January 20, 2026

 In 1985, HBO's rating bumpers expanded to include the new PG-13 rating being introduced in 1984; a gradient was updated to include diagonal rows of embossed HBO logos across it.

-The gradient in HBO's fourth rating bumpers was made using Quantel Paintbox.
+The gradient in HBO's fourth rating bumpers was made using the Quantel Paintbox system.

 Meanwhile, the bumpers being used to tease upcoming programs (specifically films) were made using primitive video-based Chyron text in HBO's first national years until May 1, 1980.